 an unparser (named unparse-language-name) that can be used to unparse a record-based representation back into an S-expression; and

-The language definition is used when the language-name is specified as the base of a new language definition and in the definition of a pass.
+The language definition is used when the language-name is specified as the base of a new language definition, in the definition of a pass, and in order to generate parsers.

 For extended languages, this will produce an S-expression for the full language.